 NOTE: To appeal online, the appeal can be submitted any time until midnight the day before the deadline to file to the SBOE.

 For example, if a 25-day deadline is Tuesday, September 8th, 2020, you may efile Monday, September 7th until midnight Arizona time even though it is a holiday.
 As for postal mailings we reference the USPS (or carrier) postmark date to ensure that it has a date no later than the deadline date, September 8th, 2020, in this example.

 Step 1: Bypass the County Assessor and SBOE and file an appeal directly with the Maricopa Superior Court (for all Arizona counties including Maricopa County and Pima County properties)

-Please note that the instructions provided above apply only to communications directly with the County Assessor.
-If you do not agree with the decision of the Assessor in response to your appeal and you choose to further your appeal with the State Board of Equalization (SBOE), please provide proof of residency to substantiate claim.
+Once the Assessor has rendered a decision regarding the appeal you filed, if you do not agree with the decision of the Assessor and you choose to further your appeal with the State Board of Equalization (SBOE) [Maricopa County and Pima County only], please provide proof of residency to substantiate claim.
 Pursuant to A.R.S.
 42-12053, acceptable evidence may be the following: